gogicha007/nodejs2024Q3-service/README.md

 After application running open new terminal and enter:

-To run all tests without authorization
+To run all test with authorization

 ```
-npm run test
+npm run test:auth
 ```

+## features

+### logging in files

+log directory located in root. errors and other logs are saved separately in errors.log and logs.log files.
+After reaching max size defined in .env the log files are archived in separate files with extensions .error and .log.